 The mortality rate is high in developing countries, especially those of Sub-Saharan Africa.
 The perinatal mortality rate is 70 deaths per 1000 births; the neonatal mortality rate is 45 deaths per 1000 live births.
 Preterm birth is the strongest independent predictor of mortality in the United States.
 Preterm delivery accounts for 75-80% of all neonatal morbidity and mortality.

-Since the early 1960s, survival rates of premature infants substantially increased because of technologic advances.
+Since the early 1960s, survival rates of premature infants substantially increased because of technological advances.
 From 1989-1990, infants with birth weights less than 751 g had a survival rate of 39% (range among centers, 23-48%).
 In 1992, the US Food and Drug Administration (FDA) approved exogenous surfactant therapy for respiratory distress syndrome (RDS), leading to a considerable improvement in survival rates.
 Since the FDA approved the use of surfactant and since the subsequent introduction of numerous natural surfactants, the mortality rate attributed to surfactant deficiency has been markedly reduced.
-See Acute Respiratory Distress Syndrome.
+See Respiratory Distress Syndrome.

 Data from the Vermont Oxford Network in 1994-1996 indicated that the survival rate of infants born weighing less than 1000 g was 74.9%.[21]
 Survival of infants born weighing less than 1000 g and requiring cardiopulmonary resuscitation in the delivery room was substantially decreased (53.8%).
 The changes in obstetric and neonatal care in the first half of the decade of 1990s decreased mortality and morbidity for ELBW infants.
 No additional improvements in mortality and morbidity were observed at the end of the decade.